 Be sure to measure the space in which you install the filter (preferably in centimeters, as it is used by most manufacturers), including depth.
 This is especially important if you attach it to an existing ventilation system, as you cannot always work around the size difference and too much depth can cause it to protrude from the wall.
 If you can’t find one that fits the exact size you need, always go for something slightly smaller – it’s easier to fill in the blanks than to try to squeeze a large filter into a small space.

-Folding is one of the most useful techniques in the construction of the filter, because it increases the surface of the filter without making it wider, longer or thicker.
-They are easy to identify, because the materials inside follow a “zig-zag” pattern that provides more space for gathering dust and dirt.
-In general, a pleated design will take much longer than an unpleasant design of the same size and quality, although they will collect even more dust that they will be able to release when you replace them.
+Folding is one of the most useful techniques in the construction of the filter because it increases the surface of the filter without making it wider, longer, or thicker.
+They are easy to identify because the materials inside follow a “zig-zag” pattern that provides more space for gathering dust and dirt.
+In general, a pleated design will take much longer than an unpleasant design of the same size and quality, although they will collect even more dust than they will be able to release when you replace them.